soumiamahieddine/enmoRM/README.md

 ### Publication

-The publication of a MaarchRM instance require to add some environment variables.
+The publication of a MaarchRM instance requires to add some environment variables.

 #### Apache